 At a glance

-- Other risks facing property-owning customers include theft, vandalism and accidental damage
+- Risks facing property-owning customers include theft, vandalism and accidental damage

 - We explore some of these key risks and provide strategies on how to mitigate them